Chunosov/learn-kuber/minikube_knative_helloworld/README.md

       containers:
         - image: gcr.io/knative-samples/helloworld-go
           env:
-            - name: TARGET # The environment variable printed out by the sample app
+            - name: TARGET
               value: Go Sample v1
 " | kubectl apply -f -
 ```

+`TARGET` is the environment variable printed out by the sample app.
+There is a [doc](https://knative.dev/v0.15-docs/serving/samples/hello-world/helloworld-go/) about how this image built.

 Here is what we have now: